Skip to content

 The search keyword

-The search keyword allows you to create a link to a document that provides search functionality for the current document and related resources such as a dedicated search page for your website:
+The search keyword allows you to create a link to a document that provides search functionality for the current document and related resources, such as a dedicated search page:

 <link rel="search" href="https://example.com/search" />

 OpenSearch is a specification currently in draft form that can be used in conjunction with the search token to enable auto-discovery of search interfaces.
-When used in this way, there are a couple of additional attributes that need to be added.
-Here, for example, is the link element from DuckDuckGo:
+For OpenSearch autodiscovery, include additional attributes:

 <link